orincore/orincore-ai-studio-backend/README.md

 5. **Credits System**: Image generation operations consume credits from the user's account.

+## Credit System

+The platform uses a credit-based system for generating images:

+### Credit Costs

+- **Text-to-Image Generation**: 10 credits
+- **Logo Generation**: 25 credits
+- **Poster Generation**: 50 credits
+- **Thumbnail Generation**: 50 credits
+- **Wallpaper Generation**: 50 credits
+- **Image-to-Image Generation**: 10 credits

+### Free Generation

+Each user gets ONE free generation of any type.
+This means:

+- New users can try any generation type once without consuming credits
+- After the first generation, credits will be deducted according to the costs above
+- The free generation applies across all generation types (e.g., if a user has already used their free generation for a thumbnail, they will not get another free generation for a poster)

+### Credit Purchase

+Users can purchase credits through the platform's subscription plans or one-time purchases.

 ## Security Considerations

 - All passwords are securely hashed